Evaluated Nuclear Data Library

 Overview

-The aim of our group is to study nuclear structure and reaction and
+The aim of our group is to study nuclear reaction and

-to provide nuclear data needed for design work of innovative reactors.
+to provide nuclear data needed for various application fields.

 In addition, our advanced techniques for detecting gamma-rays are applied